OmarSamirz/ImageFromTextGenerator/README.md

 - **Support for Multiprocessing:** Enhance performance by adding multiprocessing capabilities to speed up the image generation and noise application processes.

 - **Addition of More Noise Effects:** Expand the library of noise effects to provide even more options for dataset augmentation.

-- **Support for Multiline Text:** Enable the creation of images with multiline text, allowing for more complex and varied text-based datasets.